gnmearacaun/rpios-wayfirewm-config/README.md

 ```
 ## Troubleshooting

-Mason was not showing up in neovim
+Mason was not showing up in neovim and throwing some errors
 I had to run
 ```
 :Lazy reload mason.nvim